infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 <br />

 🏃**Try it.** Now that you've styled the `<Button />` component, toggle the theme back and forth from the `profile` route.
-Observe the button text changes from dark to light and the background from light to dark.
+Observe the button background changes from dark to light.

 You're on your way now!
 Complete the rest of the necessary components for the `podcast` screen.
 You'll see that as you tackle these components, the rest of the app will begin changing as an added bonus!